DMH-biodatasci/SegMantX/docs/command_line_manual/help.md

   -SG, --scaled_gap SCALED_GAP
                         Minimum scaled gap between alignment hits for chaining (Default: 1.0).
   -Q, --is_query_circular
-                        Indicates if the query sequence is circular (Default: False).
+                        Indicates if the query sequence has a circular sequence topology (Default: False).
   -S, --is_subject_circular
-                        Indicates if the subject sequence is circular (Default: False).
+                        Indicates if the subject sequence has a circular sequence topology (Default: False).
   -LQ, --sequence_length_query SEQUENCE_LENGTH_QUERY
-                        Size of the query sequence (is required with circular sequence topology).
-Otherwise, provide fasta file (i.e., using
+                        Size of the query sequence (is required with circular sequence topology, or, otherwise, provide fasta file (i.e., using
-                        --fasta_file_query) (Default: None).
+                        --fasta_file_query)) (Default: None).
   -LS, --sequence_length_subject SEQUENCE_LENGTH_SUBJECT
-                        Size of the subject sequence (is required with circular sequence topology).
-Otherwise, provide fasta file (i.e., using
+                        Size of the subject sequence (is required with circular sequence topology, or, otherwise, provide fasta file (i.e., using
-                        --fasta_file_subject) (Default: None).
+                        --fasta_file_subject)) (Default: None).
   -o, --output_file OUTPUT_FILE
                         Filename of the chaining output file (Default: chaining_output.tsv).
   -ml, --min_length MIN_LENGTH
                         Minium length of alignment hits for chaining (default: 200).
   -fq, --fasta_file_query FASTA_FILE_QUERY
-                        Fasta file to read out the sequence length.
+                        Fasta file to read out the sequence length of query.
+Required if the sequence topology of query is circular and --sequence_length_query is not provided manually.
   -fs, --fasta_file_subject FASTA_FILE_SUBJECT
-                        Fasta file to read out the sequence length.
+                        Fasta file to read out the sequence length of subject.
+Required if the sequence topology of subject is circular and --sequence_length_subject is not provided manually.
 ```

 ### 4. Visualize chains